Kincardine to Culross – Fife Coastal Path

 Opening archway at the start of the Fife Coastal Path

-There’s an arch marking the start of the Fife Coastal Path, and from the start you can see the original Kincardine Bridge.
+At the start of the Fife Coastal Path, you can see the original Kincardine Bridge.
 It was built in the 1930’s and is still in use today, although there’s another bridge alongside (the Clackmannanshire Bridge, opened in 2008).
 I wasn’t sure when I set off how my walking times would go, so opted not to go on to the bridge to take photographs from there before heading off in the direction of Culross.

 Longannet Power Station